rafalkarczewski/rafalkarczewski.github.io/_posts/2025-02-11-diffusion-density.md

 Log-density, or the log-likelihood of a sample under a generative model, often serves as a proxy for how "typical" or "in-distribution" a sample is.
 Since diffusion models are likelihood-based models<citation>, they aim to assign high likelihood to training data and, by extension, low likelihood to out-of-distribution (OOD) data.
 Intuitively, one might think that log-density is a reliable measure of whether a sample lies in or out of the data distribution.

 However, prior research <citation> has shown that generative models can sometimes assign higher likelihoods to OOD data than to in-distribution data.
-In {% cite karczewski2025diffusion %}, we show that diffusion models are no different.
+In <d-cite key="karczewski2025diffusion"></d-cite>, we show that diffusion models are no different.
 In fact, we push this analysis further by exploring the highest-density regions of diffusion models.

 Using a theoretical **mode-tracking ODE**, we investigate the regions of the data space where the model assigns the highest likelihood.
 Surprisingly, these regions are often occupied by cartoon-like drawings or blurry images—patterns that are absent from the training data.
 Additionally, we observe a strong correlation between negative log-density and PNG image size, revealing that negative log-likelihood for image data is essentially a measure of **information content** or **detail**, rather than "in-distribution-ness".